UN, Partners Launch Humanitarian Appeal For Bangladesh Flood Victims

-(MENAFN- IANS) Dhaka, Sep 29 (IANS) The United Nations and partners have launched a humanitarian appeal for $134 million to provide urgent relief and support to communities affected by the escalating floods in Bangladesh.
+DHAKA: The United Nations and partners have launched a humanitarian appeal for 134 million U.S. dollars to provide urgent relief and support to communities affected by the escalating floods in Bangladesh.

-It added that a humanitarian appeal was first launched in June for Cyclone Remal, and this was the third version of the appeal, extended to cover all four emergencies, Xinhua news agency reported.
+It said that a humanitarian appeal was first launched in June for Cyclone Remal, and this was the third version of the appeal, extended to cover all four emergencies.

 As communities potentially face more extreme weather before the end of the year, current needs must be addressed to mitigate vulnerabilities, the office said.